gilmatok/uncomment/README.md

 # Uncomment

-A tool (and pre-commit hook) to prevent commits with comment-only code.
+A pre-commit hook to prevent commits with comment-only code.